 In the following, sign language sentences are glossed in capital letters, as is standard.
 Transcriptions from the earlier literature were preserved.
 For new data, the following conventions were adopted.
-Expressions of the form WORD-i, WORD, and [...EXPRESSION...], indicate that the relevant expression is associated with the locus (= position in signing space) i.
-A suffixed locus, as in WORDi, indicates that the association is effected by modulating the sign in such a way that it points towards locus i (this is different from the addition of a pointing sign IX-i to a word); a subscripted locus, as in $WORD_i$ or $[...EXPRESSION...]i$, indicates that the relevant expression is signed in position i.
+Expressions of the form WORD-i, WORD_i and [...EXPRESSION...]i indicate that the relevant expression is associated with the locus (= position in signing space) i.
+A suffixed locus, as in WORDi, indicates that the association is effected by modulating the sign in such a way that it points towards locus i (this is different from the addition of a pointing sign IX-i to a word); a subscripted locus, as in $WORD_i$ or [...
+EXPRESSION...]i, indicates that the relevant expression is signed in position i.
 Locus names are assigned from right (= dominant side) to left from the signer's perspective: when loci a, b, c are mentioned, a appears on the signer's right, c on the left, and b somewhere in between (special conventions will be introduced for high and low loci when relevant).
 IX (for 'index') is a pointing sign towards a locus, while POSS is a possessive; they are glossed as IX-i and POSS-i if they point towards (or 'index') locus i; the numbers 1 and 2 correspond to the position of the signer and addressee respectively.
 IX-i is a standard way of realizing a pronoun corresponding to locus i, but sometimes IXi can also serve to establish rather than to retrieve a locus i.
-Agreement verbs include loci in their realization - for instance the verb a-ASK-1 starts out from the locus a and targets the first person locus I; it means that the third person individual denoted by a asks something to the signer.
+Agreement verbs include loci in their realization - for instance the verb a-ASK-1 starts out from the locus a and targets the first person locus 1; it means that the third person individual denoted by a asks something to the signer.
 When an expression indexes a neutral locus it is usually written without a letter index (e.g. IX rather than IX-a).
 IX-arc-i refers to a plural pronoun indexing locus i, as it involves an arc motion towards i rather than a simple pointing sign.
 In most cases we omit non-manual expressions and manual modulations involving sign duration and size.
-When non-manual modulations are encoded (especially when citing earlier literature), they appear on a line above the signs they modify, and ^A encodes raised eyebrows.
+When non-manual modulations are encoded (especially when citing earlier literature), they appear on a line above the signs they modify, and $^{\Lambda}$ encodes raised eyebrows (older transcriptions we cite use re).
+In very long discourses, paradigms signed on the videos only repeated the target sentences (thus the discourse sentence of the paradigm was longer than the following discourses because it included material that was later omitted); we sometimes indicate this by way of the symbol l : before the part that was repeated.

-3 This section borrows from Schlenker, to appear a.
+4 This section borrows from Schlenker, to appear a.